citeproc-py/citeproc-py/README.md

 citeproc-py is a [CSL][csl] processor for Python.
 It aims to implement the [CSL 1.0.1 specification][csl_spec].

-It has been developed using Python 3 but also runs on Python 2.x. citeproc-py depends on [lxml][lxml] for parsing and navigating the CSL style and locale files.
+citeproc-py has been developed for Python 3 but also runs on Python 2.6+.
+It depends on [lxml][lxml] for parsing and navigating the CSL style and locale files.